feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 concise bullet points highlighting the main aspects of Algeria's economy."
+#> [1] "Summarize the gathered information into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's economy heavily relies on hydrocarbons, with over 90% of exports coming from this sector, making it vulnerable to low oil prices.  \n- The government is actively promoting economic diversification, focusing on agriculture and renewable energy industries.  \n- Despite these efforts, unemployment remains high, particularly among youth, with rates around 30%."
+#> [1] "- Algeria's GDP growth in early 2024 is modest at approximately 2-3%, reflecting recovery from past oil price shocks.  \n- The economy is heavily reliant on hydrocarbons, especially oil and gas, which make up about 90% of export revenues, alongside agriculture and construction sectors.  \n- Key challenges include economic diversification, high unemployment, inflation, and social pressures for reforms amid volatile oil prices."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE